xli/xli.github.io/_posts/2015-06-23-classical-planning-part-1.md

 ---
 layout: post
-title:  "Classical Planning (part 1)"
+title:  "Classical Planning: #1 Planning Domain Definition Language"
-categories: AI, classical planning
+categories: AI
+tags: classical-planning, PDDL, Ruby
 ---

-I'm revisiting "Classical Planning" chapter of the [Artificial Intelligence: A Modern Approach][ai-book].
+I'm revisiting "Classical Planning" chapter of the [Artificial Intelligence: A Modern Approach (3rd Edition)].
 One outcome I'm targeting is implementing planning algorithm that resolves problems defined by PDDL (Planning Domain Definition Language) described in the book.
-I'm going to handcraft everything in Ruby, and post source code to https://github.com/xli/longjing.
+I'm going to handcraft everything in Ruby, and post source code to [https://github.com/xli/longjing].

 The first thing that I need sort out is how to represent PDDL in Ruby.
 Overall, I like to use primary data structure to construct input data, and LISP style syntax can keep interpreter simple.